wb14123/blog/jekyll/about.markdown

 If you want to search something in this website.
 You can click [search](/search.html) above.
 It is powered by Google, so it may not has a good timeliness.

-At last, here are some of my informations.
+Here are some of my informations.

 + Email: [wbin00@gmail.com](mailto:wbin00@gmail.com)
 + Github: [Bin Wang(wb14123)](https://github.com/wb14123)